clydebarrow/esphome-docs-hugo/content/components/binary_sensor/esp32_touch.md

 different amounts of force applied to the touch pad; a pattern should emerge, revealing a value that falls between "touched" and "not touched" which the binary sensor will then use to differentiate between the two states.

-{{< img src="esp32_touch-finding_thresholds.png" alt="Image" caption="Once you've determined an appropriate value, update the threshold parameter in your configuration and test the updated" class="center" >}}
+{{< img src="esp32_touch-finding_thresholds.png" alt="Image" class="center" >}}

-configuration.
+Once you've determined an appropriate value, update the threshold parameter in your configuration and test the updated configuration.
 You may need to repeat this process a few times to fine-tune the behavior and get it just right.

 Finally, don't forget to disable the `setup_mode` option by setting it back to `false`; leaving it enabled will